salilab/imp/doc/manual/profiling.md

 if not

 - either use environment variables to control profiling as in the web page above
 - or add `-DCMAKE_EXE_LINKER_FLAGS=-ltcmalloc_and_profiler -DCMAKE_SHARED_LINKER_FLAGS=-ltcmalloc_and_profiler -DCMAKE_REQUIRED_FLAGS=-ltcmalloc_and_profiler` to your `cmake` invocation to add the required library to all compilations.
 This will activate control via %IMP flags and classes.
 Note that the name of the library might be different on your system.
-More explanations here: http://google-perftools.googlecode.com/svn/trunk/doc/heap_checker.html
+See the [gperftool docs](https://github.com/gperftools/gperftools/blob/master/README) for more details.

 To profile a specific piece of code use: